Home - About Sea Glass Us

 If you are a person who needs person to person help with an instructor to take you through the steps to build and run a successful web business, just click here to take the elearning course of 12 weeks.

-It's of interest to know that the SBI course is taught in 25 Universities around the world at the time of this writing and more are currently being.
+It's of interest to know that the Solo Build It course is taught in 25 Universities around the world at the time of this writing and more are currently being.

 Do contact us if you have questions about building a website like this.